david-luison-starkey/bash-annotations/README.md

 }
 ```

 * Similarly, positional parameter variables must not exist on the same line as any other variable or command substition.
 Special variables and positional parameter variables can exist on the same line as each other however.
-This applies to both @inject and @interface.
+This applies to both @inject and @interface (excepting annotated_variable_value).

 ```bash
 @inject PRE